Mansoor-P/Software-Learnings/HTTP-STATUS-CODES.md

 ### 200 OK
 The request was successful, and the server has returned the requested data.
+### 201 Created
+The request has been fulfilled, resulting in the creation of a new resource.
+The request method is known by the server but has been disabled and cannot be used.

+### 204 No Content
+The server successfully processed the request, but there is no content to return.

 ## Redirection Messages (3xx)
 These status codes indicate that further action needs to be taken by the client to complete the request.